-When do you get the money?
+When does one get their money?

-But Wills are Safe and Accepted!
+But Wills Are Safe and Accepted!

 “One estate expert alleged that 35% of all wills are broken every year”